-Ukraine war: Animal eye packages sent to six embassies across Europe
+Ukraine war: Animal eye packages sent to eight embassies across Europe

 - Published

-Parcels containing animal eyes have been sent to six Ukrainian embassies in Europe, its foreign ministry says.
+Parcels containing animal eyes have been sent to eight Ukrainian embassies in Europe, its foreign ministry says.

-Spokesman Oleg Nikolenko said the "blood-soaked" packages were found in Hungary, Italy, Netherlands, Poland, Croatia, and Austria.
+"Blood-soaked" packages were found in Hungary, Italy, Netherlands, Poland, Croatia, Austria and Spain, it said.
+Czech police said packages were also found there.

 It is not clear who sent the packages to the embassies and consulates.

-Foreign Minister Dmytro Kuleba believes a "well-planned campaign of terror and intimidation of Ukrainian embassies and consulates" is taking place.
+Foreign Minister Dmytro Kuleba believes a "well-planned campaign of terror and intimidation" is taking place.

 Two days ago an employee was injured after a letter bomb exploded at Ukraine's embassy in Madrid, Spain - one of a series of alleged incidents.

-Mr Nikolenko referred to a number of others in a statement released on Facebook, including that the entrance to the premises of the Ukrainian ambassador to the Vatican have also been vandalised.
+Ukrainian foreign ministry spokesman Oleg Nikolenko referred to a number of others in a statement released on Facebook, including that the entrance to the premises of the Ukrainian ambassador to the Vatican have also been vandalised.

 What's more, he added, the embassy in Kazakhstan has received a spoof bomb threat, while the embassy in the USA has received a letter containing a photocopy of an article critical of Ukraine.